Jeusto/one-sandbox-theme/readme.md

 # One Sandbox

-🌃🌘 A dark theme for Visual Studio Code inspired by the online code editor "Codesandbox" and based on the "One Dark Pro" theme.
+🌃🌘 A dark theme for Visual Studio Code inspired by the online code editor "CodeSandbox" and "One Dark Pro" theme.

 ## Install